Tenant responsibilities during a tenancy

 Lost keys and fobs

 We know how stressful it can be when you lose your keys, so if this happens, please contact Property Management.
-If we have another set you will be able to collect them from the office (remember to bring appropriate ID!) to have a set cut at your own cost.
+If we have another set you will be able to collect them from the office (remember to bring appropriate ID) to have a set cut at your own cost.

 If a lock change is required as a result of lost keys we may need to call a locksmith at your cost.
 Unfortunately you will also need to replace any keys that your landlord holds, so that they can access the property.
-For properties in a block with communal entrance doors, you may will also need to arrange a replacement keys for you and all other residents in the block.
+For properties in a block with communal entrance doors, you may also need to arrange a replacement key for you and all other residents in the block.
 Landlords will not accept liability for the loss of keys by a tenant.

-Break-ins / vandalism
+Break-ins and vandalism

 We hope that you will never experience a break-in.
 However, should this happen during your tenancy please take the following steps: